 1908: Death of Aldous Huxley’s mother.

 1910: Huxley suffered an illness, keratitis punctata, which made his eyesight so bad he needed to learn braille.
 He recovered some vision later.

 1916: Disqualified from service in the First World War due to near blindness.
 He produced his first book.
 A collection of poems.
 Taught briefly at Eton after leaving university where Eric Arthur Blair (George Orwell) was one of his pupils.
 This was a disastrous period due to his inability to keep discipline in class.

 1917: During this period Aldous Huxley spent a lot of his time working as a farm labourer at Garsington Manor which was the home of Lady Ottoline Morrell.
 He met several notable people from the Bloomsbury Group such as Bertrand Russell and Clive Bell whilst at the house.

-1918: Aldous Huxley employed by the Air Ministry.
+1918: Aldous Huxley is employed by the Air Ministry.

 1920: Birth of his only child Matthew Huxley.
 Traveled extensively in France, Italy and then India and the USA.

-1920’s: Huxley worked in the Brunner and Mond chemical plant at Billingham in Teesside where he was to learn much of the technology that appeared in his novels.
+1920’s: Huxley works in the Brunner and Mond chemical plant at Billingham in Teesside where he was to learn much of the technology that appeared in his novels.
 He also lived in Italy where he became a friend of D.H.
 Lawrence.

 1930: He has dinner with the occultist Aleister Crowley in Berlin.

-1931: Writes his most famous work “Brave New World” in four months.
+1931: He writes his most famous work “Brave New World” in four months.

 1933: Huxley edits the literary papers of D.H.
 Lawrence who had died in 1930.

-1937: Moves to the United States of America and lives in Hollywood, Los Angeles with his wife and son.
+1937: He moves to the United States of America and lives in Hollywood, Los Angeles with his wife and son.

 1938: Huxley becomes a screenwriter for the Hollywood movie industry.
 He became interested in mysticism, vegetarianism and meditation and became a friend of J. Krishnamurti.
 He was also influenced by the Hindu Swami Prabhavananda and the Vedanta Society of Southern California.
 Here he was introduced to Christopher Isherwood.

-1939: Won the James Tait Black Memorial Prize for fiction with the satirical novel “After Many a Summer”.
+1939: He won the James Tait Black Memorial Prize for fiction with the satirical novel “After Many a Summer”.